-There’s an argument that most writing has no value.
-It goes like this: Every hour, more text is produced than you could read in a lifetime.
+There’s an argument that most writing has no value: Every hour, more text is produced than you could read in a lifetime.
 If you can write the best piece on a given topic, great, but otherwise we don’t need more content.
 And don’t kid yourself—to write the best piece, you’d need to pick a single topic, become a world expert, and spend months polishing the writing.
-Most writing is just people yelling over each other for their own reasons.
+Most writing is just people yelling over each other.

 The standard response is to gesture towards Pareto optimality: There’s no “best” article on a given topic because there are many dimensions of quality, which people prioritize in their own ways.
 Unless another article is better than yours in every dimension simultaneously, you have the potential to be the best article for someone.

 That’s a nice thought.
 But surely it’s significant that we have no mechanism for that person to actually find the article that’s optimal for them?
-(Or maybe Google is really onto something and when you think you want a recipe what you really need is pages of SEO-optimized autogenerated gibberish.)
+(Or maybe Google is really onto something and what we all really want is pages of SEO-optimized autogenerated gibberish.)
 To contribute value in practice, an article needs to be better than everything else for a decently large slice of the population.

 First, there are a lot of topics, and it’s not that hard to be the best.
-Often this is achieved by virtue of being the only article on a topic.
+Often this is achieved by being the only article on a topic.

 Second, it’s easier to understand writing by people you’re familiar with.
 They can get to it without wasting time establishing context.

-Third, people have qualities that are fairly consistent across the stuff they write.
+Third, writers have qualities that are fairly consistent across articles.
 If I’m familiar with the concepts someone uses and I get their sense of humor and like the way they choose examples, then lots of the stuff they write can immediately become the best article on a topic for me.

-So here’s a thought experiment: What would things be like if you could plug your brain into a robot and automatically get whatever content is closest to your needs?
+So here’s a thought experiment: What would things be like if a computer could plug into your brain and automatically gvie you whatever content is closest to your needs?
 On the margin, there would be less need to “follow” people, and more opportunity for “weirdness”.
 But it’s unclear what effect this would have on the reach of domain experts versus generalists.
 I think that comes down to how much we value information versus other qualities like shared context, readability, familiarity, and aesthetics.